ongsalt/sway/packages/tuan/spec.md

 # Notes
 - parse html template first becuase of bind:this
-- parset html template to some kind of nested templateEffect
+- parse html template to some kind of nested templateEffect
 - templateEffect should take currentNode into account
 - how tf do i
     - implement Key